-“Laundry Daze” by sculptor Paul Guilemette of Port Charlotte, FL.- The “clothes” are fashioned from “upcycled” parts of washers, dryers, refrigerators and automobiles.
+“Laundry Daze” by sculptor Paul Guilmette of Port Charlotte, FL.- The “clothes” are fashioned from “upcycled” parts of washers, dryers, refrigerators and automobiles.
 It is designed as a kinetic display as the “clothes” move in correspondence to the wind.

 Paul is a retired business owner and holds numerous US patents.
 His engineering skills, combined with his passions for sailing, aviation, and all things wind-driven, led him to design his unique kinetic wind vanes.
 These have won Best Windvane multiple times at the international Whirlygig Festival in Nova Scotia, Canada.